aladdine/lean-api/README.md

 # Lean Api
-A platform for user testing and rating APIs and SDKs
+A platform for user testing and rating APIs and SDKs.
+Think Yelp for APIs and SDKs.

 # Features
 - Allow API providers to get user feedback on their API by developers.